line/armeria/site/src/sphinx/advanced-structured-logging.rst

 -------------------------
 Armeria provides the ``requestContentPreview`` and ``responseContentPreview`` properties in :api:`RequestLog` to retrieve the textual representation of the first N bytes of the request and response content.
-However, the properties are disabled by default so they always return ``null`` due to performance overhead.
+However, the properties are disabled by default due to performance overhead and thus they always return ``null``.
 You can enable it when you configure :api:`Server`, :api:`VirtualHost` or :api:`Client`.

 .. code-block:: java